-Lost and found items are kept on a rack in the Explorer area and Mini Campers are kept in their classrooms.
+Lost and found items are kept in the Explorer area and Mini Campers are kept in their classrooms.
 Items marked with a child's name are returned as soon as possible.
 Unmarked items will be kept for a length of time.
 Any unclaimed items will be given to charity.